ricardojdb/face-api/README.md

 python test_api.py
 ```

-## Demo:
+### Demo:
-This demo uses the API to make predictions using the webcam.
+This demo calls the API to make predictions using the webcam.

 To run the demo use:
 ```